Utah Ski History FAQs

 • The Millicent chairlift at Brighton went into operation in 1947.

-• Other areas, such as Beaver Mountain in Logan and Timphaven (now Sundance) in Provo also had up-hill conveyances in operation in the mid- to late 1940s but they were not chairlifts in the true sence, but rather were rope tows and/or T-Bar lifts.
+• Other areas, such as Beaver Mountain in Logan and Timp Haven (now Sundance) in Provo also had uphill conveyances in operation in the mid- to late 1940s.
+They were not chairlifts in the true sense, but rather were rope tows and/or T-Bar lifts.

-Q: Who were the first contributors that Joe Quinney convinced to finance the new Alta ski area in 1937?
+Q: Who were the first contributors whom Joe Quinney convinced to finance the new Alta ski area in 1937?

 In 1938, the WSA made an agreement with the Michigan-Utah Mines to purchase the aerial tramway which carried ore from Alta, down Little Cottonwood Canyon, to Tanner's Flat during the early 1900s.
-Michigan-Utah Mines president, Bill O'Connor (who was also an original member of the WSA group), agreed to be in charge of designing and building the chairs for the proposed chairlift which was planned to go up Collins Gulch, named after Charles Collins, an early Alta miner.
-The funds raised by the WSA were sufficient to construct the wooden towers, cables, and chairs and allow the original Collins Lift to officially open to the public in mid-January, 1939.
-Skiers were initially charged $.25/ride or $1.50 for a day pass.
+Michigan-Utah Mines president Bill O'Connor (who was also an original member of the WSA group) agreed to be in charge of designing and building the chairs for the proposed chairlift which was planned to go up Collins Gulch, named after Charles Collins, an early Alta miner.
+The funds raised by the WSA were sufficient to construct the wooden towers, cables, and chairs and allowed the original Collins Lift to officially open to the public in mid-January 1939.
+Skiers were initially charged 25 cents per ride or $1.50 for a day pass.
 The original Collins Lift was the first uphill chairlift conveyance in Utah and the fifth built in the United States.

 A: The Snowpine was the first lodge in Little Cottonwood Canyon.
 Built in 1938, it was initially called the Rock Shelter.
 Its original purpose was as a warming shelter for day skiers.
 The Alta Lodge was constructed in late summer of 1940; the Rustler opened on Thanksgiving Day 1947; and the Peruvian Lodge opened in 1948.

 The Rustler Lodge was initially started by Howard Stillwell.
 Stillwell's father was an early Alta mining pioneer and owned the land which was passed on to Howard.
-Howard opened the partially completed lodge in November, 1947.
-In early 1948, Sverre took a financial interest in the Rustler Lodge as a partner with Howard and helped finish the initial construction.
-In addition, Sverre and his wife, Lois, were the first managers of the lodge operation and ran it for several years.
+Howard opened the partially completed lodge in November 1947.
+In early 1948, Sverre Engen took a financial interest in the Rustler Lodge as a partner with Howard and helped finish the initial construction.
+In addition, Sverre and his wife Lois were the first managers of the lodge operation and ran it for several years.

-Both Alf and Sverre emigrated to the United States in 1929.
+Both Alf and Sverre Engen emigrated to the United States in 1929.
 Alf came first, arriving in July, and Sverre followed later in the fall of that year.
 Alf first entered Alta in 1935 when he was hired by the Forest Service to select areas conducive to ski development.
-However, he did not work at Alta until 1948, after coaching the U.S. Olympic Ski Team in the '48 Olympic Winter Games.
+However, he did not work at Alta until 1948, after coaching the U.S. Olympic Ski Team in the 1948 Olympic Winter Games.
 Sverre began his career at Alta in the late '30s or early '40s when he was hired by the Forest Service to be the first snow ranger.
 In 1945, Sverre became the seventh Alta Ski School director.
-More details about all the ski school directors can be found in the Spring 2009 edition of the Alta Powder News at www.altahistory.org.
 Alf took over the ski school from Sverre in 1948.
+More details about all the ski school directors can be found in the Spring 2009 edition of the Alta Powder News at www.altahistory.org

 The first chef at the Rustler Lodge was Finn Gurholt, a Norwegian who emigrated to the United States in the early 1950s.
 Finn became a well-known chef in the Salt Lake area, eventually creating a highly respected restaurant called "Finn's."
 He died in 1991 at the age of 70.

 A: Conservation efforts provided by Boy Scout tree planting activities probably did play a contributing role over the years and their efforts need to be applauded.
-However, in terms of significant impact to reforestation in the Wasatch mountains, the signing of Executive Order 6106 in 1933 by then President Franklin D. Roosevelt, creating the Civilian Conservation Corps (CCCs), started a program which had a profound impact on Utah over the following decade.
+However, in terms of significant impact to reforestation in the Wasatch mountains, the signing of Executive Order 6106 in 1933 by President Franklin D. Roosevelt, creating the Civilian Conservation Corps (CCC), started a program which had a more profound impact on Utah over the following decade.
 CCC workers performed hundreds of jobs in Utah, working on roads and perhaps most important, forest replantation projects in the Cottonwood Canyons.
 A major CCC camp was located at the mouth of Big Cottonwood Canyon which accommodated approximately 200 personnel.
-My father, Alf Engen, was a CCC foreman at that camp in the mid to late 1930s.
+Alf Engen was a CCC foreman at that camp in the mid- to late 1930s.
 There is little question that the CCC tree planting at Alta had a significant positive effect on the area's development as a ski resort.

 A: A 1938 document signed by George H. Watson, President & Secretary of the Alta United Mines Company, and Edgar S. Hill states that the agreement is between Alta United Mines Company (grantor) and the United States of America (grantee) dated September 14, 1938.
 It was recorded on December 3, 1941 in Salt Lake County.
 The five-page document outlines the specific properties given up by Watson for a price of one dollar.